-Once upon a time, it was super easy to download and save YouTube videos to your iPhone using third party apps.
-Nowadays, those app no longer work.
+Once upon a time, it was super easy to download and save YouTube videos to your iPhone using third-party apps.
+Nowadays, that app no longer works.
 However, there are some new methods to download and save YouTube videos to your iPhone.

 Offline viewing on YouTube is long overdue.
 Currently, offline viewing is available in the US with a monthly paid subscription service called YouTube Red.
 With Red, downloading your favorite videos directly to your iDevice is possible.